-"We gets things all ready, an' in the middle of the afternoon, when Jennie is draggin' her lariat 'round loose an' nothin' much to do we-alls assembles over in the New York Store.
+"We gets things all ready, an' in the middle of the afternoon, when Jennie is draggin' her lariat 'round loose an' nothin' much to do--'cause we ain't aimin' to disturb her none in her dooties touchin' them flapjacks an' salt hoss--we-alls assembles over in the New York Store.
 As a preliminary step we lays Jim on some boxes, with a wagon-cover over him, like he's deceased.